 Liz has always been very lucky in her animal friends.
 She currently shares her life with an extremely humorous hound dog named Dean, who divides his time between sleeping on the ottoman, staring off into space, and driving Liz slowly insane; along with a terrier of unknown origin she calls B, who tackles the world as if he is a member of an invading army.

 Liz's equine companions are no less delightful.
-Her horse Sharif is the stuff of horse crazy little girls' dreams; a white Arabian cross with flowing mane and exceptionally forgiving soul.
-Sharif is the ultimate cultured gentleman, a pleasure to ride, and is always willing to remind Liz not to sweat the small stuff.
-Liz also has the privilege of serving a real life member of the aristocracy, an enormous appendix quarter horse named Titan, whose benevolence is always appreciated and humor enjoyed by all.
+Her horse Sharif is a marshmallow with an exceptionally forgiving soul.
+Liz also has the privilege of serving a real-life member of the aristocracy, an enormous appendix quarter horse named Titan, whose benevolence is always appreciated and humor enjoyed by all.

 Liz has been back working with Dr. Patty and NBVS since 2016.
 She enjoys getting to know all of you and your four legged family members.